jackvial/tuatara/README.md

 - Install the CodeLLDB VSCode extension
 - Set a breakpoint in examples/resume.cpp or tuatara.cpp
 - Run the "Debug Resume Example" under the VSCode "Run and Debug" tab

+## Roadmap
+- [ ] Replace LibTorch dependency with Eigen implementations of CRAFT and PARSEQ models.
+- [ ] Replace OpenCV dependency with Eigen.
+OpenCV is mainly used for connected component labeling and other post processing after the CRAFT model based text detection stage.
+OpenCV may still be used in python examples for debugging results.
+- [ ] Retrain PARSEQ model to support a larger character set.
+The current model does not support the space character.